Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Read more about how these updates and changes affect individual heroes in the hero details section below our tier list summary.
 Heroes with updated details will be written in bold.

-These heroes have been must-picks in nearly every game in the last several months.
+These heroes bring the most to the table, and are must-picks in their own right.
 Their kits provide something unique that can’t be effectively replicated by any other heroes in the game, elevating them above and beyond the usefulness of their potential counterparts.

 While tanks remain undeniably effective, the three-tank meta of Season 3 has effectively come to a close.
 2 DPS, 2 tanks, and 2 healers are seen in the majority of Season 4 games thus far, and we do not expect this to change anytime soon.